Souhail-Bel/TermiSnake/README.md

-# TermiSnake-
+# TermiSnake++
 Snake, delivered right into your favourite terminal!
-All made
+Programmed entirely in C++.